allyring/pvw/README.md

 # pvw
-A port viewer TUI made with BubbleTea in Go
+A port viewer TUI for Linuxmade with BubbleTea in Go.

 Thanks to @dlvhdr for the idea in the https://github.com/charmbracelet/inspo/ repo :)